Safety & Rules

 Depending on availability, it is also possible to book a locker on a daily basis directly on site.

-Still photography for personal, non-commercial use is permitted.
 Audio and video recordings are not permitted, and any violation will be prosecuted.
-Please leave your professional digital or analogous single lens reflex camera at home.
-They are also not permitted on the festival grounds.
-On the camping grounds there are no restrictions regarding photography, audio and video recordings – as long as the personal rights of others are not violated!
+Please leave your professional digital or analogous single lens reflex camera at home, they are also not permitted on the festival island.

 At the festival there will be taken photos and video recordings by accredited media outlets, journalists and the promoter.
 These recordings will be duplicated and used for media coverage and documentaries – distributed via print, DVD, TV and online.